National Register of Citizens: Detention Centres

-In December 2019, it was reported that the detention centres planned in West Bengalhad been put on hold.
+In December 2019, it was reported that the detention centres planned in West Bengal had been put on hold.
 Kerala resumed construction in 2021.

 Assam Detention Centre

 The first detention centre in Assam came up in 2008, when the Congress was in power in the state, under orders of the court.
 In 2011, the Congress government built three more camps in the region.
 The Government of the state of Assam is constructing ten more detention camps besides six already in place.
 The first such new exclusive detention camp is under construction in the district of Goalpara in lower Assam at the cost of around ₹46 crore and a capacity to hold 3000 people.
 The detention center covers approximately 288000 sqft square feet (about the size of seven football grounds) and was planned to have fifteen storeys.
 It was planned to be ready by December 2019.

 CAA and NRC protests

-CAA and NRC protests are a series of protests in India against the Citizenship (Amendment) Act, which was enacted into law on December 12, 2019, and against the nationwide implementation of the NRC.
+CAA and NRC protests are a series of protests in India against the Citizenship (Amendment) Act, which was enacted into law on 12 December 2019, and against the nationwide implementation of the NRC.
 Protesters in all regions are concerned that the upcoming compilation of the National Register of Citizens might be used to deprive Muslims of Indian citizenship.

 As of 12 January 2020, activists have continued to protest the act on the streets, with a lot of individuals carrying placards criticizing the act as well as the government.